 Designated officials shall file statements of economic interest with the Agency which will then be made available to the public for inspection and reproduction.
-Upon receipt of the statements from the Agency's Board of Directors and General Manager, the Secretary of the Agency shall make and retain a copy and forward the original of said statements to the County Clerk of the County of San Bernardino.
+Upon receipt of the

+Resolution No. 22R-05 Page 1 of 9 May 10, 2022 statements from the Agency's Board of Directors and General Manager, the Secretary of the Agency shall make and retain a copy and forward the original of said statements to the County Clerk of the County of San Bernardino.
 Statements for all other designated employees will be retained by the Agency's Secretary.